-A foundation disturbance is the opposite of a sinking foundation.
-A slab foundation can move a lot over time.
-This can cause an upheaval of your foundation and affect the inside of your home as well as the perimeter.
+A foundation disturbance, the opposite of a sinking foundation, can occur when a slab foundation moves significantly over time.
+This can cause upheaval of your foundation, impacting the interior of your home and the perimeter.

 If you're seeing signs of soil consolidation or differential settlement, or if you want to ensure your property's foundation is on solid ground, feel free to call us at (661) 215-6681 or fill-up and submit the Contact Us form below.

 Let's work together to safeguard your home's foundation.

 Our sales engineering and estimating experts are here to tackle any foundation or